High School of Glasgow: Today

 The new, purpose-built senior school (Transitus to S6) is in Old Anniesland, owned by the Glasgow High School Club (below).
 There have been multiple extensions to these buildings, including the two-storey science block.
 The junior school (kindergarten to P6) occupies the site of the former Drewsteignton School, on Ledcameroch Road in Old Bearsden.
 The headmistress of the junior school is Heather Fuller.

-Houses

-Pupils at the school are divided into the following Houses: